 First Year Paper

-Eight months after the formal start of the PhD project, a paper must be ready and submitted to the ASCoR Board for a formal assessment.
+Nine months after the formal start of the PhD project, a paper must be ready and submitted to the ASCoR Board for a formal assessment.
 The paper is either an empirical article or a theoretical review article and the quality of the article should be such that the article can comfortably be submitted to those outlets that are well-recognized in the particular sub-area.

 In the Progress Portfolio, the PhD candidate and the supervision team report on the progress so far, and indicate whether and how successful completion of the project before the project end date can be guaranteed.
 The portfolio consists of an outline of the dissertation, an overview of progress so far of all thesis chapters, an overview of papers that have resulted from the project so far, and a 'statement of feasibility' that the dissertation can and will be submitted a number of months before the project end date.